harryfresco/harryfresco-angular/README.md

 ## OR use the build script

-Run buildScrip.sh to do the above steps for you
+Run buildScriptNetlofy.sh to do the above steps for you

 ## Update:
 I think I have setup GitHub Actions to run the tests, deploy to Netlify, who then builds it.